 The urban canyon tax

 The cost of poor urban positioning is already visible across the broader mobility economy.
-For gig economy operators like food delivery platforms, ride-hailing services, last-mile couriers, GNSS degradation in dense urban areas translates directly into cancelled orders, delayed arrivals, and customer churn.
+For gig economy operators like food delivery platforms, ride-hailing services, last-mile couriers, GNSS degradation in dense urban areas translates directly into cancelled orders, delayed arrivals, and unhappy customers.
 For automotive OEMs building L2+ systems, the stakes are different but the underlying problem is the same: positioning that cannot be trusted in cities is positioning that limits where your product works.

 Where we come in

 We have been building for a world in which reliable positioning is a prerequisite for every journey, not a feature available only on preferred routes.
-The industry’s pivot to L2+ has brought the market to where we have long been.

 The advantage of early recognition